ShivanKaul/star-spec/draft-dss-star.md

 The function `len(x, n)` encodes the length of input `x` as an `n`-byte big-endian integer.

-Finally, the client constructs a report consisting of `encrypted_report`, `rand_share`, and `tag`, and sends this to the Anonymizing Server in the subsequent epoch, i.e., after the Randomness Server has rotated its OPRF key.
+Finally, the client constructs a report consisting of `encrypted_report` and `random_share`, as well as `share_commitment`, and sends this to the Anonymizing Server in the subsequent epoch, i.e., after the Randomness Server has rotated its OPRF key.

 ~~~
 struct {
   opaque encrypted_report<1..2^16-1>;
-  opaque rand_share[Nshare];
+  opaque random_share[Nshare];
-  opaque tag[16];
+  opaque share_commitment[Ncommitment];
 } Report;
 ~~~